-π¦π« Afghan passport holder?
-Your document review is FREE at TopABC.
-Contact us β
+π¦π« Farsi-speaking applicant?
+Your document review is completely FREE at TopABC.
+Contact us on WhatsApp β

 - βMost public universities charge NO tuition fees β only a small semester fee of β¬300β400

-- βGermany has one of the largest Afghan communities in Europe
+- βGermany has one of the largest Persian-speaking communities in Europe

 - βAfter graduating, you can stay in Germany for up to 18 months to find a job